Visual Facilitation: 3 Key Benefits of Using Visuals in Strategic Meetings

 3 key benefits of using visual facilitation in strategic meetings

-Benefit #1: Visual facilitation increases employee engagement overall
+Benefit #1: Visual facilitation increases clarity and employee engagement overall

-When using visuals in a meeting, people have something to focus on.
+When using visuals in a meeting, people have something to focus on–the content of the meeting.
 This anchors all the information being discussed while increasing the level of discussion.
+Participants can refer to earlier points or map out their own ideas with the facilitator to literally make sure everyone is on the same page.

 The results of visual facilitation (as you’ve mapped everything out) can easily be put together as a plan.
 When the group owns the process, they’re more likely to execute the plan.